Bear-Bait/oh-hello/README.md

 # Oh, Hello! - Forest Friends Chat

-A whimsical, real-time chat application with a forest theme where users can interact as woodland creatures.
-Built with Flask and Socket.IO for seamless real-time communication.
+A real-time chat application with a forest theme where users can interact as woodland creatures.
+Built with Flask and Socket.IO for seamless real-time communication on private servers and home computing systems.
+Built with saftey in mind for all ages.

 ## Features